Nation of Islam: Gender and sexuality issues

-Women members of the NOI at a Savior's Day meeting in 1974.
+Female members of the NOI at a Savior's Day meeting in 1974.
 A women's outfit incorporating a headpiece and full-length garment covering the arms and legs was introduced in the 1930s, intended to preserve the wearer's modesty.

-The NOI's teachings on gender are conservative and patriarchal, promoting strict gender roles.
-Seeking to restore black manhood, the Nation expresses great concern regarding the emasculation of black men, attributing this attitude to the failure of black men to prevent white men's sexual assault of black women over the centuries.

-Emphasis is placed on the family unit, with the Nation maintaining that the security of the black family is ensured when its members adhere to their gendered responsibilities.
-The group is critical of the historically matrifocal focus of many African American families, instead stressing the importance of a male family figurehead.
-Men are encouraged to be economic providers for their family; women to be caretakers of the household and the children.
-Outsiders often perceive the Nation's women as victims of male oppression, and some ex-Nation women have complained of a controlling and repressive atmosphere in the group.
+The NOI's teachings on gender are conservative and patriarchal.
+Emphasis is placed on the family unit; the group is critical of the matrifocal focus of many African American families, instead stressing the importance of a male family figurehead.
+The group holds to conservative household gender roles: men are encouraged to be economic providers for their family, while women are to be caretakers of the household and children.
+Outsiders often perceive the Nation's women as victims of male oppression, and some ex-NOI women have disclosed a repressive atmosphere in the group.

 The NOI's leadership is overwhelmingly male.
-Despite this, Clara Muhammad led the group while Elijah Muhammad was incarcerated between 1942 and 1946, and during the 1990s several women rose to senior positions; in 1998 the Nation appointed its first woman minister, Ava Muhammad, as head of Mosque Number 15 in Georgia.
+Despite this, Clara Muhammad led the group while Elijah Muhammad was incarcerated between 1942 and 1946, and during the 1990s, several women rose to senior positions.
+In 1998, the Nation appointed its first woman minister, Ava Muhammad, as head of Mosque Number 15 in Georgia.
 Women have also been allowed leadership in the Muslim Girls Training group and in the NOI's schools and businesses.

-Various NOI women have played an active role in their communities, sometimes challenging established gender norms in the organization.
+The NOI enforces heterosexual monogamy and encourages sexual abstinence prior to marriage.
+Despite the group's formal opposition to polygyny, Elijah Muhammad had sexual relations with multiple women, whom Farrakhan has called his "wives"; the group states that this was permitted because Elijah was God's messenger.
+Nation members are encouraged to wed other members, although marriage to non-members is permitted.
+The NOI stipulates that followers should only marry other black people, although this includes Indigenous, Latine, and African Americans.
+Marrying whites is taboo, with the group claiming that sex with white women emasculates black men.